 Following Myanmar State Counsellor Aung San Suu Kyi’s attendance at China’s Belt and Road Initiative forum on April 25, the government is working with Beijing to revive the Myitsone hydropower project.
 Myitsone is a Chinese-backed dam proposed for the Irrawaddy River that was suspended in September 2011 due to popular opposition.

-State Counsellor Aung San Suu Kyi originally opposed the US$3.6 billion dam.
-She supported a community campaign to stop the project due to its environmental and social impact.
-This opposition eventually caused then-president Thein Sein to suspend the 6,000 MW project.
+Aung San Suu Kyi originally opposed the US$3.6 billion dam and supported a community campaign to stop the project due to its environmental and social impact.
+The opposition eventually caused then-president Thein Sein to suspend the 6,000 MW project.

 Recently, Suu Kyi changed her rhetoric, encouraging local Kachin communities who would be impacted by the dam “to think [about the project] from a wider perspective.”